JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion6.md

 2. Updating the IGetSetShardingEntries method names
 3. Make sure that distributed FileStore Cache is registered
 4. Move your AuthP 5 sharding entries to the AuthP 6 FileStore Cache
+5. Register the FileStore Cache (if not already there)

 The subsections below the items listed in the table of content.